leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Food Caching: A pile of bark, twigs, and leaves that beavers use as a winter store of food.
 This is usually found in the pond behind a dam.

 Freshet: High flows because of heavy rain or melting snow.

+Historic/Relic Beaver Activity: Do dams in the area appear to have been blown out for more than a year?
+There aren't signs of beaver activity at all?
+There isn't much food around, and it would take a substantial amount of beaver power to reinhabit?
+This is what historic beaver activity looks like.

+Inactive Beaver Activity: Is this an area that looks hospitable to beaver, dams are present but maybe not as maintained, and with minimal work a beaver could move back in?
+That means it is inactive.

 Lodge: There are two types of lodges beavers can build.
 One is a bank lodge and the other is what you might typically think of when you think of a  lodge.
 A typical lodge can be found in the large pond that forms behind a primary dam.
 Bank lodges are close to the bank and include tunnels dug  through the bank.